demisjohn/ASML_JobCreator/README.md

 Download the latest ASML_JobCreator package from [GitHub/ASML_JobCreator/Releases](https://github.com/demisjohn/ASML_JobCreator/releases), and extract into a directory of your choice.

+# Usage

+Example usage, to export a text file for import into ASML PAS stepper system via `pas_recipe_import`.

 Edit the *Example* file to your needs and execute the script with your Python interpreter.

 The text file produced can be copied to your ASML PAS system.
 On the system, execute the converter `pas_recipe_import` (with appropriate arguments) to generate the binary file that can be loaded into the PAS "*Job Definition*" GUI for further editing or the "*Task Streaming Queue*" for usage.

-# Usage

-Example usage, to export a text file for import into ASML PAS stepper system via `pas_recipe_import`.
+For help on a command: after importing module and creating Job object, use commands like:

+    help( asml )
+    help( MyJob )   # Print documentation on the object dir ( MyJob )   # Lists all available attributes help( MyJob.Cell.set_CellSize )

+## Conventions

 All units are in **millimeters**.

 Coordinates and sizes are specified as two-valued iterables like `[X,Y]`

-For help on a command: after importing module and creating Job object, use commands like:

-    help( asml )
-    help( MyJob )
-    help( MyJob.Cell.set_CellSize )
+All coordinates and sizes are specified at **1x wafer-scale** (not reticle 4x/5x scale).

 ## Examples of Syntax